Prosumma/Guise/README.md

 let service: Service? = try container.resolve()
 ```

-This works.
 What happens behind the scenes is that Guise first looks for the exact registration, i.e., a registration of the type `Service?`.
 If it doesn't find that, then it attempts to resolve `Service`.

 When resolving an optional, Guise returns `nil` instead of throwing an error if the registration cannot be found.
 To change this behavior, set `OptionalResolutionConfig.throwResolutionErrorWhenNotFound` to true.